ziwalon/Business-Analytics-Projects-/Project-3-Query-a-Digital-Music-Store-Database/README.md

 #### Step 1: Get the Chinook database up and running.

-You can run the **DB Browser** database on your own machine (See the Set Up the DB Browser Database page) or you can use the provided workspace (see the Chinook Postgres SQL Workspace page).
+You can run the [DB Browser](https://sqlitebrowser.org/dl/) database on your own machine or you can use the provided workspace.

 ### Setting up Your Local Environment
 It was great to get started learning SQL here in the classroom, but the way to really master your skills is to get a local setup and learn to work within your own environment.